ALASdoo/alasdoo_com_v2/content/english/articles/how-to-choose-the-right-IT-outsourcing-provider.md

 ### 4. Time difference

-Overlapping time zones is the silver lining that helps companies to recruit and work with people from different locations seamlessly, without hurting their communication.
+Overlapping time zones is the silver lining that helps companies recruit and work with people from different locations seamlessly, without hurting their communication.
 Poor communication can often result in project failures, which can be averted if you manage the overlapping work hours efficiently.

 When offshoring based on overlapping time zones, the work culture in the respective countries must be kept in mind.
 Do they begin work earlier, maybe at 7 or 8 am?
 Do they follow a nine-to-five workday?